ChannellNumber5/CR-FriendMapSocial/README.md

 This API will be tested using Insomnia and may be developed into a full-stack application in the future.

+Check out this [link](https://www.youtube.com/watch?v=720FHxpC5Uw) and the link to the github repository is [here](https://github.com/ChannellNumber5/CR-FriendMapSocial) to the tutorial
 ##

 ## Resources